yukijina/yukijina.github.io/_posts/2018-12-02-ruby_string_methods_-_palindrome.markdown

 e.g.  abccba, madam

 <br>
-We pass one argument - string - and then check if the string is palindrome.
+We pass one argument - string - and then check if the string is palindrome. <br>
 My approach is:
 1. divide the string to two
 2. if the first and the second divided half are the same strings, it is palindrome.